Skip to Content

 The Galeao International Airport is located around 10 miles (17 kilometers) from Rio de Janeiro, and there are several options to get to the city.

-By Bus: Taking a bus is the cheapest option to get from the airport to Rio de Janeiro.
+By Bus: Taking a bus is the cheapest option.
 You can take the BRT (Bus Rapid Transport), which has stops in Terminal 1 and Terminal 2 arrivals and, since it has its own lanes, it’s pretty fast.
 The Frescão bus 2145 and 2016 is another alternative.
-Line 2145 stops on Terminal 1, while line 2016 stops on both terminals.
+Line 2145 stops at Terminal 1, while Line 2016 stops at both terminals.

 By Taxi: Taking a taxi is a more comfortable option, since you’ll have space for your luggage and will be taken directly to your hotel.
-You can expect the ride to cost you around R$80 (15 dollars at the time of writing).
-You can also get an UBER at the airport.
+You can expect the ride to cost you around R$80 (15 USD at the time of writing).
+You can also get a UBER at the airport.

 By Private Transfer: This is probably the most convenient transportation option, as your driver will be waiting for you at the arrivals hall and guide you to your car, ensuring you have a hassle-free transfer all the way to your hotel. ➥ BOOK IT HERE